What is Bowed Tendon Horse and How It Can Affect Your Horse

 The first step in getting your bowed tendon horse treated is to confirm the diagnosis and speak to your vet.

-Your vet will be able to create a treatment plan with you that will work best for you and your horse, including any surgery, medications, or supplements if required.
+Your vet can create a treatment plan with you that will work best for you and your horse, including any surgery, medications, or supplements if required.

 However, there are some ways you can help your horse along in bowed tendon treatment.